soundpress/RulesOfNYC/docs/c13/index.rst

 (f) Potable water supply.
 Mobile food vending units that are required to maintain a potable water supply in accordance with Table 1 of 24 RCNY § 6-05 shall be equipped with plumbing and plumbing fixtures that provide adequate supplies of potable hot and cold water during all times of operation.
 Individuals operating mobile food vending units shall maintain sufficient supplies of potable water to allow for hand, ware and food washing and food preparation.
 Plumbing and fixtures shall be properly connected, vented and drained to prevent contamination of the City water supply or any other potable water supply.
 Water supply outlets and connections to water supply fixtures or equipment shall be designed and constructed to prevent back-flow into the water supply.
 Bottled and packaged potable water certified by the New York State Department of Health for sale in New York State may be used to supplement the potable water supply, if handled and stored in a way that protects it from contamination.
 If used, bottled and packaged potable water shall only be poured into tanks from the original containers.
 Failure to provide and maintain potable water supplies required by this Chapter is an imminent health hazard requiring immediate cessation of operation of any mobile food vending unit.

    (1) Tank capacity.
 When a potable water supply is required by Table 1 of 24 RCNY § 6-05, a food truck shall be equipped with a tank or tanks with a total capacity of no less than 40 gallons; other mobile food vending units shall be equipped with a tank or tanks with a total capacity of no less than 10 gallons.
-All tanks shall be filled to capacity prior to beginning operation or operating, as defined in 24 RCNY Health Code § 89.03(j).
-On and after January 1, 2018, all water tanks shall be equipped with a water level indicator visible from outside the tanks.
+All tanks shall be filled to capacity prior to beginning operation or operating.
+On and after January 1, 2020, all potable water tanks shall be equipped with a mechanical or electronic device indicating the amount of water remaining in the tank.
+Water levels must be marked on each tank in gallon (or metric equivalent) increments, from zero to the tank’s maximum capacity, that are readily observable and easily readable by the vendor from outside the tank.

    (2) Water tanks and inlet pipes.
 Water tanks shall be constructed of food grade materials that are corrosion resistant, durable and non-absorbent.
 Water inlet pipes shall be made of flexible, food-grade material.
 The fitting for hose connections shall be capped except when tanks are being filled.